jamjes/magjump/README.md

 # Magjump - GMTK Game Jam 2021 Submission (Reworked)
 <img src="cover_art.png" alt="Magjump Cover Art">
 <h2> Introduction </h2>
 For the GMTK Game Jam 2021, I created a 2D challenging platformer prototype inspired by games like Celeste and Super Meat Boy that follows the theme: Joined Together.
 In this game, the player cannot jump.
 Instead, they can use magnets to repel off magnetically charged platforms to simulate the motion of jumping.
-Also, the player can use these Magnets to attract Platforms to perform various platforming stunts. <a target="_blank" href="https://jamjes.itch.io/magjump">Click Here </a> to view the submission page and play the demo made in under 48hrs.
+Also, the player can use these magnets to attract to platforms to perform various platforming stunts. <a target="_blank" href="https://jamjes.itch.io/magjump">Click Here </a> to view the submission page and play the demo made in under 48hrs.

-This repository will be the continuation of this game jam to create a more polished game mechanic to industry standards.
+This repository will be a continuation of this game prototype to create a more polished mechanic that fits industry standards.

 <h2>Trailer </h2>
 <i> Coming Soon </i>